 Good News for St Andrew’s and Oxshott!

-Following the successful updating of the worship space (Phase 1) in 2014, we are excited to be launching Phase 2, the project to replace the tired ancillary buildings that wrap around the west and north sides of the church.
+Following the successful updating of the worship space (Phase 1) in 2014, we are navigating our way through the development of Phase 2, the project to update the ancillary buildings that wrap around the west and north sides of the church.

-Our Vision for St Andrew’s is all about people growing and serving together, and Phase 2 of the ‘Building Your Church’ (BYC) project aims to provide open, accessible, flexible spaces of the right size, style and longevity to achieve this vision, while also recognising future church and community needs.
+Crucially, as we emerge from the disruption of the pandemic, the PCC has re-affirmed our Vision for St Andrew’s – of growing and serving together – but with an additional focus on children and families.
+To enable this vision, Phase 2 of the ‘Building Your Church’ (BYC) project aims to provide open, accessible, flexible spaces of the right size, style and longevity, both for our current ministries and recognising future church and community needs.

-Fundraising continues for Phase 2 and we are very grateful for your generosity in the regular and one-off donations being made.
-If you would like to donate to the BYC project please contact the fundraising team.
-You can also add your support to the YourFundSurrey map.
+Fundraising continues for Phase 2, and we are very grateful for your generosity in the regular and one-off donations being made.
+If you would like to donate to the BYC project, please contact the fundraising team.

 A message from our vicar, Frances